 WHO looks at possible 'e-vaccination certificates' for travel

-GENEVA, Dec 3 (Reuters) - The World Health Organization does not recommend countries issuing "immunity passports" for those who have recovered from COVID-19, but is investigating the prospects of using e-vaccination certificates, a WHO medical expert said on Thursday.
+ZURICH/GENEVA, Dec 3 (Reuters) - The World Health Organization (WHO) does not recommend countries issuing "immunity passports" for those who have recovered from COVID-19, but is looking at prospects of deploying e-vaccination certificates like those it is developing with Estonia.

+Estonia and the United Nations health agency in October started a pilot project for a digital vaccine certificate - a "smart yellow card" - for eventual use in interoperable healthcare data tracking and to strengthen the WHO-backed COVAX initiative to boost vaccinations in developing countries.

+The reality of vaccinations is growing, since Britain on Wednesday approved a COVID-19 shot from Pfizer PFE.N and Germany's BioNTech 22UAy.DE, while other companies Moderna MRNA.O and AstraZeneca AZN.L have delivered positive trial data amid their push for approval.

-"We are looking very closely into the use of technology in this COVID-19 response, one of them how we can work with member states toward an e-vaccination certificate," he told a virtual briefing in Copenhagen.
+"We are looking very closely into the use of technology in this COVID-19 response, one of them how we can work with member states toward an e-vaccination certificate," said Siddhartha Datta, Europe's WHO programme manager for vaccine-preventable diseases, told reporters on a call from Copenhagen.

+He cautioned that any technology initiative must not overwhelm countries in the midst of pandemic responses, must conform to varying laws and ensure seamless border-crossing service.

+"We do not recommend immunity passports, nor do we recommend testing as a means to prevent transmission across borders," Smallwood said, urging countries instead to base travel guidance on COVID-19 transmission data.

+Smallwood also said rapid antigen tests, in use by some airlines to test passengers boarding or getting off flights, may be "less appropriate" for enabling international travel.
+The antigen tests are less accurate than molecular PCR tests, so some people might slip through the cracks.

-(Reporting by Stephanie Nebehay and John Miller; Writing by Nick Macfie; Editing by Alex Richardson)
+(Reporting by Stephanie Nebehay and John Miller; Editing by Alex Richardson and Nick Macfie)

 ((nicholas.macfie@thomsonreuters.com; +65 6870 3815; Reuters Messaging: nicholas.macfie.thomsonreuters.com@reuters.net))